-- 1. Select the resource associated with the repair action: - If the repair action was reseating a cable or adapter, select the resource associated with that repair action. - · If the resource associated with your repair action is not displayed on the Resource List, select sysplanar0. - 2.
-Click Commit after you make your selection.
+- 1. Select the resource that has been replaced from the Resource Repair Action menu.
+If the repair action was reseating a cable or adapter, select the resource associated with that repair action.
+If the resource associated with your action is not displayed on the resource list, select sysplanar0. - 2.
+Press Commit after you make your selections.